 No. Not at first, anyway.
-To me, my step father was the reason my parents divorced.
+To me, my step father was the reason my parents got in touch with a divorce attorney and even considered getting divorced.
 It took a very long time for me to just forgive him and learn to let him in emotionally.
 Before that, I acted out, getting arrested, skipping school, and in general being a horrible person.
 It was a rough 4 years before I graduated high school and moved out.
 When I was 19, I asked Jesus to take control.
 It was life changing.
 Letting go of the bitterness, forgiving both of them, really helped grow our relationship into what it is today.
 They are still married and I do get to see him quite often.

 I also have a step mother, which was a totally different experience…but for sanity purposes, I’ll keep these comments about my step father, since that’s who I lived with primarily.